Suzanne Packer: Career

 In 1991, Packer co-founded BiBi Crew, Britain's first comedy theatre troupe made up entirely of Black women.
 After she gained an audition for the BBC drama Casualty and was cast as Tess Bateman, she began appearing onscreen from September 2003.
 On 22 August 2015, she announced her decision to leave Casualty after playing the character of Tess for over 11 years.

 Packer appeared with her brother Colin on the first series of Pointless Celebrities on 6 July 2011.
 They were eliminated in the first round.
 In 2018, she began portraying the role of Nurse Digby in the BBC Three series In My Skin.
 On 4 November 2018, Packer played Eve Cicero in the Doctor Who episode, "The Tsuranga Conundrum".
 In 2021, she starred in the ITV miniseries The Pembrokeshire Murders.

 Personal life

-Packer met American actor Jesse Newman while on a tour in Europe, and the pair later got married, and had a son together, Paris.
-The pair later got divorced.
+Packer met American actor Jesse Newman while on a tour in Europe, and the pair later married, and had a son together.
+The pair divorced.